Accelerating Alternating Least Squares for Tensor Decomposition by Pairwise Perturbation: Introduction

-In order to evaluate the performance benefit of pairwise perturbation, in Section~\ref{sec:exp}, we compare kernels and full decomposition performance on one and many nodes of a Intel KNL system (Stampede2) of implementations developed using the Cyclops~\cite{solomonik2014massively} and ScaLAPACK~\cite{Dongarra:1997:SUG:265932} libraries.
-Our microbenchmark results compare the strong and weak scaling performance of one ALS sweep with the best choice of dimension trees~\cite{phan2013fast,vannieuwenhoven2015computing,kaya2016parallel,ballard2017communication}. and the first/restart step, in which the pairwise perturbation operators are calculated, as well as the middle steps, in which the operators are not recalculated, of the pairwise perturbation algorithm.
-These results show that the middle pairwise perturbation steps are 7.4-17.7X faster than one ALS sweep of the dimension tree algorithm in the weak scaling regime, while computing the pairwise operators takes no more than 2.6X the time of a dimension tree ALS sweep.
-We then study the performance and numerical behavior of pairwise perturbation for decomposition of synthetic tensors and application datasets.
-Our experimental results show that pairwise perturbation achieves as low residuals as standard ALS, and achieves typical speed-ups of 1.3-2.8X with respect to state of the art dimension tree based ALS algorithms on 1, 16, and 256 KNL nodes.
-Our results also show that with the increase of the input tensor size, the performance improvements increase, confirming the asymptotic cost improvement and indicating the potential of pairwise perturbation in large-scale data analysis.
+In order to evaluate the performance benefit of pairwise perturbation, in Section~\ref{sec:exp}, we compare per ALS sweep and full decomposition performance using a NumPy-based~\cite{harris2020array} sequential implementation.
+Our microbenchmark results compare the performance of one CP-ALS sweep with different input tensor sizes.
+We consider the initialization sweep, in which the pairwise perturbation operators are calculated, as well as the approximated sweep, in which the operators are not recalculated, of the pairwise perturbation algorithm. {These results show that the approximated pairwise perturbation sweeps are up to $6.3$X faster than one ALS sweep with the dimension tree algorithm~\cite{li2017model,chakaravarthy2017optimizing,kaya2019computing,kaya2017high,phan2013fast,vannieuwenhoven2015computing,ballard2018parallel} for an order three tensor with dimension size 960, and up to 33.0X faster than one ALS sweep for an order six tensor.} We then study the performance and numerical behavior of pairwise perturbation for the decomposition of synthetic tensors and application datasets.
+Our experimental results show that pairwise perturbation achieves fitness as high as standard ALS, {and achieves speed-ups of up to 3.1X for CP decomposition and up to 1.13X for Tucker decomposition} with respect to state of the art ALS algorithms.

+We also evaluate the performance of pairwise perturbation based on a distributed-memory parallel implementation on many nodes of an Intel KNL system (Stampede2) using Cyclops Tensor Framework~\cite{solomonik2014massively} and ScaLAPACK~\cite{Dongarra:1997:SUG:265932} libraries.
+Our experimental results show that pairwise perturbation achieves fitness as high as standard ALS, and achieves speed-ups of up to 1.75X with respect to a standard ALS implementation on top of the Cyclops library on Stampede2.